RPA

 FAQ

-1. What are the areas that are covered under automation of HR processes?
+1. What areas are covered under automation of HR processes?

-RPA automation is a great option for repetitive, rule-based functions like payroll, onboarding, and data input.
+RPA automation is great for repetitive, rule-based functions like payroll, onboarding, and data input.

 2. Can HR positions be replaced by RPA?

-No. Tasks would be automated by RPA not the jobs.
+No. RPA would automate tasks, not jobs.
 This allows human resources specialists to concentrate on more advanced tasks such as talent management and employee relations.

 3. Is implementing RPA difficult?